 The United Nations General Assembly declared 2013 as the ‘International Year of Quinoa‘ in recognition of ancestral practices of the Andean people, who have preserved quinoa as food for present and future generations, through knowledge and practices of living in harmony with nature.
 The objective is to draw the world’s attention on the role that quinoa plays in providing food security, nutrition and poverty eradication, in support of achieving Millennium Development Goals.

 Not only may cooked quinoa be substituted for rice but it can be an ingredient for salads and more.

-- On medium-high, heat oil in a saucepan, add the drained quinoa and sautee for 1~2 minutes to evaporate any water and then do a little bit of browning.
+◊ Using medium-sized non-stick saucepan, add oil and heat over medium-high.
+Add the drained quinoa and sautee for 1~2 minutes to evaporate any water and then do a little bit of browning.

 ◊ Add broth/water and bring to a boil.
 Add salt (pepper, herbs and/or spices if desired) and stir.

 ◊ Lower heat to medium-low and simmer covered for 15 minutes or until the liquid is all absorbed.
 Turn off heat, take the lid off and put paper towel on the saucepan.
 Put the lid back until ready to be served (5~10 minutes).

 ◊ Fluff quinoa gently with a fork, while dishing out on a serving dish.
 Tiny spirals/germs separating from and curling around the quinoa seeds will be seen.

 ~ Bon Appétit! ~